 Export media across your team projects using Adobe Media Encoder.
 After you make your choices in the Export Settings dialog box, click the Queue button to send your project to Media Encoder, where you can make further refinements and encode your video.

-Note: For the latest updates about Team Projects, see Working simultaneously in shared video projects.
+Note: For the latest updates about Team Projects, see Get started with Team Projects.